KraXen72/crankshaft/USERSCRIPTS.md

 ```
 ### Explanation/notes
 - `globalThis` **can be used interchangably with** `window` **in this case.** - [more details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)
-- **we use a custom `has` function to check if a function exists on window**. <u>**you can just copy-paste it**</u>, but here's a technical explanation for those interested:
-  - Unlike the `in` operator, this method does not check for the specified property in the object's prototype chain. - [source (MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty#description)
-  - ideally, we'd use `Object.hasOwn`, but that's supported only in chrome >= 93 (not our case)
-  - you *can* use `window`/`globalThis.hasOwnProperty('key')`, however, `hasOwnProperty` is not a protected keyword - [more details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty#using_hasownproperty_as_a_property_name)
-  - thus, we have to use `Object.prototype.hasOwnProperty.call(object, key)`, which always sources the function from the `Object.prototype`
-  - if you're thinking this is too paranoid, even eslint yells at you about using `hasOwnProperty` from a source other than `Object.prototype`
 - **clear the interval after you run your stuff!!!** `setInterval` is one of the most performance heavy function. it literally schedules a function to be ran every x ms. ***unless*** that's what you want to do, clear the interval after you're done.
 - **unless your callback is an arrow function, use `callback.apply(this)`.** we have to run `checkSpect.apply(this)` instead of just `checkSpect()` because in that case the `this` keyword will no longer have our helper functions like `_css`, `_console`, etc.
 - if you want to wait for more functions, you can define more intervals & callback under different names. but honestly once 1 function exists, others probably exist too. so you should be fine only waiting for 1 of them.